Customer Story: Northamptonshire County Council

 Organisational priorities and budgetary constraints

-As with any local authority, Northamptonshire County Council is committed to seeking best value for money with any of its contracts, based on achieving 'an appropriate balance between Economy, Efficiently and Effectiveness'.
+As with any local authority, Northamptonshire County Council is committed to seeking best value for money with any of its contracts, based on achieving 'an appropriate balance between Economy, Efficiency and Effectiveness'.

 As such, NCC would be required to commit to an annual fixed contract with an increase in resources to support the SharePoint 2013 farm, and this was seen to be prohibitive with the many changes due in the coming months/years.